 - Co-op Cycles DRT series review

 The Riff Deore 10 is an ideal women’s first mountain bike.
-1x front chainring drivetrain, 2.4″ wide tires and 29-inch wheels coupled with hydro disc brakes are a truly great bang for the buck.
-More known by their high-end mountain, and e-MTB’s, Devinci is a well-known brand who specializes in mountain biking and have managed to successfully produce differnt kinds of mountain bikes for demanding riders.
+2x front chainring drivetrain, 2.25″ wide tires, and 27.5-inch wheels coupled with Tektro hydraulic disc brakes are a truly great bang for the buck.
+More known for their high-end mountain, Marin is a well-known brand that specializes in mountain biking and has managed to successfully produce different kinds of mountain bikes for demanding riders.

 Is there’s anything to add or remove from the bike?
 Probably not.